 Asset class Amortisation method and period

 Patents Straight-line over 20 years

 Computer software Straight-line between 3 and 5 years

 The Group's primary patents each have a life of 20 years.
 Further patents are granted in various jurisdictions to extend the territorial coverage of the primary patent.
 These patents are granted up to the period of the related primary patent.
 Costs are thus amortised over the remaining life of the relevant primary patent.
+The amortisation expense on intangible assets with finite lives is recognised in the group income statement as an administrative expense.
 The amortisation method and the amortisation period for an intangible asset with a finite useful life are reviewed at least at each financial year-end.
 Changes in the expected useful economic life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for by changing the amortisation period or method, as appropriate.
-The Group changed the amortisation method of patents from reverse sum of digits to straight-line from 1 July 2017.
-These changes are made on a prospective basis and treated as changes in accounting estimates.
-These changes for the current year and future periods are immaterial.